Sivivatu/getdata-assign1/README.md

-Getting and Cleaning Data -- Course Project
+GetData005 -- Course Project
 ===========================================

-Please take some time and read this document before grading.
+Simply run the command `source("run_analysis.R")` in the interactive command line of R, then it will automatically download the data and produce two files, i.e. `mergeddata.txt` and `tidyavg.txt`.
+The file `mergeddata.txt`
+is produced by merging the original training set and testing data, while `tidyavg.txt` is the file that contains the average of each variable for each activity and each subject.

+For further information, please refer to `run_analysis.R` and `CodeBook.md`.

-Measurements on the Mean and Standard Deviation
+Measurements on the Mean and Std Dev.
 -----------------------------------------------

 These features are considered to be measurements on the mean and